AccioWorkAI/cocreate-pitch-2026/application-form.latest.md

-# CoCreate Pitch 2026 Application Form
+# CoCreate Pitch Application Form

-Updated: 2026-04-27
+Updated: 2026-04-30

-Use these field labels naturally in conversation.
-Do not mention question numbers.
-If a field says “Choices from,” resolve options from the named event info section instead of repeating them here.

 ## Application Form

 ### Email address

-- Type: text
+- Type: input
 - Required: yes
 - Notes:
-  - For applicants choosing the student-focused track, recommend using a school or edu email where possible.
+  - For Student Track applicants, recommend using a school or `.edu` email where possible.

 ### First name

-- Type: short text
+- Type: input
 - Required: yes

 ### Last name

-- Type: short text
+- Type: input
 - Required: yes

-### Which competition station would you like to join?
+### Which stop would you like to join?

-- Type: single choice
+- Type: radio
 - Required: yes
-- Choices from: event info > Locations > City
+- Choices:
+  - Los Angeles
+  - London

 ### Which track would you like to join?

-- Type: single choice
+- Type: radio
 - Required: yes
-- Choices from: event info > Tracks > heading names
+- Choices:
+  - General Track
+  - 0-1 AI Entrepreneur Track
-- Notes:
+  - Student Track
-  - Users may choose any available track, but each track has a different audience fit.
-  - Explain the available tracks before recommending one.

 ### Company name

-- Type: text
+- Type: input
 - Required: yes

 ### Company website

-- Type: URL or text
+- Type: input
 - Required: yes
-- Notes:
-  - If the user has no corporate website, help them prepare the strongest public product, store, LinkedIn, Instagram, TikTok, X, YouTube, or profile link.

 ### Country or region where your company is based?

-- Type: dropdown
+- Type: searchable select
 - Required: yes
+- Choices:
+  - Full official country/region list.

 ### What type of output does your company produce?

-- Type: single choice
+- Type: select
 - Required: yes
 - Choices:
-  - Physical Products
-  - Digital Products
-  - Hardware + Software
-  - Digital Services
-  - Professional Services
-- Choice notes:
-  - Physical Products: Tangible goods that can be sold or distributed online.
+  - Physical Products - Tangible goods that can be sold/distributed online
-  - Digital Products: Software, apps, or digital solutions.
+  - Digital Products - Software, apps, or digital solutions
-  - Hardware + Software: Physical devices with digital components.
+  - Hardware + Software - Physical devices with digital components
-  - Digital Services: Online platforms, marketplaces, or service delivery.
+  - Digital Services - Online platforms, marketplaces, or service delivery
-  - Professional Services: Consulting, advisory, or traditional services.
+  - Professional Services - Consulting, advisory, or traditional services

 ### What stage is your company in?

-- Type: single choice
+- Type: select
 - Required: yes
 - Choices:
   - Idea/Concept stage